-The seasons are about to click over and the summer equinox is around the corner – although every other week for a month and a half it’s felt like summer in the UK.
+The seasons are about to click over and the summer solstice is around the corner – although every other week for a month and a half it’s felt like summer in the UK.
 To celebrate summer we’re looking at the sun and decided to decorate our window with a sun-catcher to complement our ladybird that we made the other week.

 Materials needed for Sun Sun-catcher

 Yellow and orange card stock

 100 Quick & Easy Ideas for Summer Fun!

 FREE Printable list of ideas for when the kids say “I’m Bored!”